 Linux, unlike Macintosh OS X or Microsoft Windows, permits you to use a variety of GUIs on top of the same underlying OS.
 We have chosen to use a GUI called Gnome.
 Our experience suggests that Gnome provides an appropriate balance of power, configurability, and usability.

 Gnome, like Windows, provides a task bar at the bottom of the screen.

 You will click icons on the task bar to start applications.
 You may

 use a popup menu on the task bar to

 So, what does this all mean for you, other than that the computer scientists at Grinnell worry about these things?
 It means that you will have to use an unfamiliar GUI in this course (and in any future computer science courses you take).
 Fortunately, Gnome is similar enough to other operating systems (particularly to Microsoft Windows) that you should find it fairly natural to use.

 In this course, you will be using a variety of programs.
-There are four that we consider particularly important.
+There are four that I consider particularly important.

 http://en.wikipedia.org/wiki/IceWeasel).
 You should be able to access Iceweasel through the icon in the task bar that shows a small white animal holding a green sphere..

 on the fly, which means that I rarely